osquery/osquery/docs/wiki/installation/install-macos.md

 /usr/local/bin/osqueryi
 ```

 This package does NOT install a LaunchDaemon to start **osqueryd**.
 You may use the `osqueryctl start` script to copy the sample launch daemon job plist and associated configuration into place.
+See the [Running osquery](https://github.com/osquery/osquery/blob/master/docs/wiki/installation/install-macos.md#running-osquery) section at the bottom of this document on how to do this.

 ### Post installation steps